 Admission to the Doctor of Pharmacy program is a selective process that considers a variety of factors critical to success as a student and pharmacist.
 As admission to the program is competitive, completion of pre-pharmacy requirements does not guarantee admission to the College of Pharmacy.
-The office of the Assistant Dean for Student Affairs and Assessment, in conjunction with the College of Pharmacy Admissions Committee (CPAC), establishes and continually re-assesses the criteria for admission to the Doctor of Pharmacy program.
+The Director of Admissions along with the College of Pharmacy Admissions Committee (CPAC), establishes and continually re-assesses the criteria for admission to the Doctor of Pharmacy program.
 Admission criteria include markers of the student’s ability to meet the rigors of the professional curriculum as well as the evolving, patient-centered practice of pharmacy:

 Although the Doctor of Pharmacy program is academically rigorous, there is no simple “formula” for admission and success.
 The CPAC continues to modify the criteria used in admissions with careful evaluation of the criteria outlined above.
 All applicants should complete the necessary pre-pharmacy courses and additional requirements to the best of their ability, and with the greatest degree of focus and determination.

 The College of Pharmacy is beginning the application cycle for candidate for entry into the Doctor of Pharmacy program for Fall 2020.
 Please be sure to review all of the admission procedures contained here.

 - PharmCAS Application: The College of Pharmacy utilizes the PharmCAS system (www.pharmcas.org): The application is due by March 2, 2020.
 The application for the Early Decision Program is due by September 3, 2019.
 Please be sure to read the PharmCAS participation agreement

 and instructions carefully, when creating and submitting an application in that system.

 Consider using the PharmCAS checklist to aid you in completing the process.
 Additional information can be found on the